Coslice Colimits in Homotopy Type Theory

-\begin{lemma}[Unique lifting property] For each commuting square such that $l \in \L$ and $r \in \RI$, the type $\mathsf{fill}(S)$ of diagonal fillers is contractible. \end{lemma} \begin{proof} The argument is a wild-categorical extension of the proof of \cite[Lemma 1.44]{RS} (which just deals with a type universe).
-We have the commuting diagram Since $\mathsf{fact}_{\L, \RI}(r \circ f)$ is contractible, so is its identity type By \cref{fillid}, the following type is also contractible: By the bicategory structure of $\C$ along with its bicategorical structure, we can simulate the proof of \cite[Lemma 1.44]{RS} to show that $\mathcal{T} \simeq \filll(S)$.
+\begin{lemma} For each commuting square in $\C$ with $l \in \L$ and $r \in \RI$, the type $\filll(S)$ of diagonal fillers of $S$ is contractible. \end{lemma} \begin{proof} The argument is a wild-categorical extension of the proof of \cite[Lemma 1.44]{RS} (which just deals with a type universe).
+We have the commuting diagram Since $\fact_{\L, \RI}(r \circ f)$ is contractible, so is its identity type By \cref{fillid}, the following type is also contractible: By the univalence of $\C$ along with its bicategorical structure, we can simulate the proof of \cite[Lemma 1.44]{RS} to show that $\mathcal{T} \simeq \filll(S)$.
 Hence $\filll(S)$ is contractible. \end{proof}